Neural network spectral robustness under perturbations of the underlying graph: Discussion

-For example, let's imagine the oriented graph considered in this paper to represent a network of coupled neurons, so that each edge represents a synapse with a corresponding synaptic strength, or ``weight '' (so that the ``effective connectivity matrix'' of such a network would be a weighted mutation of the adjacency matrix).
-Synaptic updating has been known to be for a long time the physiological basis of learning, but the exact ways in which such a process is implemented biophysically are still under investigation.
+The oriented graph in this paper may be viewed as a representation for a network of coupled neurons, so that each edge represents a synapse with a corresponding ``weight,'' or synaptic strength (so that the connectivity matrix of such a network would represent the synaptic weight matrix).
+Synaptic updating has been well established as the physiological basis of learning, but the exact ways in which such a process is implemented biophysically are still under discussion.

-There are many different models describing, qualitatively or quantitatively, the synaptic adjustments that may take place in such a network, during a process such as learning.
-In general, the process is suspected to involve not only weight changes of existing synapses, but also activation of ``silent'' sites, creating of new connections, or pruning of the existing ones.
-In terms of our model, this means that not only the edge weights, but also the edge distribution might change during learning.
+There are many different models describing, qualitatively or quantitatively, the synaptic adjustments that may take place in a network of neurons during learning.
+In general, the process is assumed to involve not only weight changes of existing synapses, but also activation of ``silent'' sites (thus creating of new connections), and silencing, or pruning of active sites (thus deleting existing synapses).
+In terms of our model, this means that not only the edge weights, but also the edge distribution is likely to change during learning.

-A clear biological restriction to this updating game has to be that the synaptic strengths are somehow prevented to increase without bound, which is why most models incorporate a normalization scheme.
-However, again, there is very little agreement on how this normalization step is actually implemented by the brain.
-Some rules assume the process to be local (subtractive normalization ~\cite{oja1982simplified,goodhill1993topography,willshaw1976patterned,miller1994role}, a weight-dependent rule~\cite{elliott2002multiplicative} or a BCM rule~\cite{cooper2004theory}), but one can imagine various other ways of insuring stability, possibly involving ``homeostasis'' or ``synaptic scaling''~\cite{turrigiano1998activity,turrigiano2004homeostatic}.
+A clear biological restriction on synaptic updating has to be that the connections are somehow prevented from increasing without bound, which is why most models incorporate a normalization scheme.
+However, the manner in which a normalization step may actually be implemented by the brain is not at all clear, and has been subject of scientific controversy.
+Some rules assume the process to be local (e.g., subtractive normalization rules ~\cite{oja1982simplified,goodhill1993topography,willshaw1976patterned,miller1994role}, weight-dependent rules~\cite{elliott2002multiplicative} or BCM rules~\cite{cooper2004theory}), but one can imagine various other ways of insuring stability, possibly involving ``homeostasis'' or ``synaptic scaling''~\cite{turrigiano1998activity,turrigiano2004homeostatic}.
 Many models support a global normalization, for which the state of the whole network is assessed at each updating step, and a specific norm is imposed at each weight update.